eepdnaclk/server/README.md

 ## COVID-AI Server

 This is a high performance server primarily used for AI/ML related research activities.
 The server is housed by the [AI4COVID](https://covid.eng.pdn.ac.lk/) research group.
-The server is funded by the IDRC grant XXX.
+The server is funded by the IDRC grant 109586-001.

 Server Resource Monitoring : https://cepdnaclk.github.io/maintenance/reports/server-gpu-util/plots/ee/